CenturySturgeon/Esp8266WOL/README.md

 The 'ssid' and 'password' variables hold your WiFi network name and password respectively.
 These allow the Esp8266 to connect to your WiFi, enabling it to send the magic packets to any device in that network.

+The 'numUSessions' variable defines the total amount of manageable user sessions available.
+It must match with the number of sessions inside the 'userSessions' array or out of bounds errors and improper session validations may occur.
+Note that this variable should not be deleted as it is used in other parts of the code.

 The 'userSessions' array holds the credentials for the Esp8266 website.
-In this array you can specify the hashes for the username and password combination.
-By default, the hash is generated from a mix of the username and password by joining them with a ':' between them, so the string from which the hash is generated looks like this 'username:password'.
-This means that the hash for the admin session in the 'envVariables.h' example above, '8da193366e1554c08b2870c50f737b9587c3372b656151c4a96028af26f51334', was generated from the string 'admin:admin' which you can verify in the site https://emn178.github.io/online-tools/sha256.html.
+In this array you can specify the hashes for the username and password combination for everyone intended to have access.
+By default, the hash is generated from a mix of the username and password by joining them with a ":" character between them, so the string from which the hash is generated looks like this "username:password".
+This means that the hash for the admin session in the 'envVariables.h' example above, "8da193366e1554c08b2870c50f737b9587c3372b656151c4a96028af26f51334", was generated from the string "admin:admin" which you can verify in the site https://emn178.github.io/online-tools/sha256.html.
 The default combination code can be modified to any of your liking on the 'routes.h' file.

 The 'staticIp' makes it so your Esp8266 always has the same ip on your network.
 This is specially usefull if you're planning to access the web server over the internet via port-forwarding.
 Alternatively, this can be configured from the router using the SoC's MAC address.
 If you only want to use the web server on your LAN just set the ip to an address currently not used in your network, or disable this feature altogether on the 'wifi_utils.h' file.